amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 In the **Container Definitions** section, click on the container name to edit the container image for the task definition.

-Modify the image tag from "latest" to "noiridium".
+Modify the image tag from "latest" to `noiridium`.

 ![Task Def Modify Container](images/04-modify-image.png)